 - A parent has been incarcerated for at least three months

-- The child was born outside of marriage and the parents are not living under the same roof
+- The child was born outside of marriage, and the parents are not living under the same roof

 - The child’s parents are divorced or legally separated

-- The grandparents’ intentions
+- The grandparents’ motive in seeking visitation

-- The mental and physical health of the child
+- The mental, emotional, and physical health of the child

 - How often the grandchild and grandparent have been in contact over the past year